dbeaver/cloudbeaver-deploy/k8s/README.md

   - If you set the *HTTPS* endpoint scheme, then create a valid TLS certificate for the domain endpoint `cloudbeaverBaseDomain` and place it into `k8s/cbte/ingressSsl`:
     Certificate: `ingressSsl/fullchain.pem`
     Private Key: `ingressSsl/privkey.pem`
-- Deploy Team Edition with Helm: `helm install cloudbeaver`
+- Deploy Cloudbeaver with Helm: `helm install cloudbeaver`

 ### Version update procedure.